 Districts must ensure that limited English proficient (LEP) parents/guardians have meaningful access to the district’s enrollment and registration process as well as other educational programs and services in a language they can understand.

-In MCCSC schools, approximately 400 English learners who represent over 40 languages were enrolled (Feb., 2017).
+In MCCSC schools, approximately 400 English learners who represent over 40 languages were enrolled (August 2019).
 However, more than 70 different langauges are represented by both English learners and students who demonstrated proficiency in English (440 students).
-Some parents and guardians of the students who are fluent in English may need language assistance.
+Some parents and guardians of the students who are fluent in English may still need language assistance.
 Approximately 60% of the students represent the following four languages: Spanish, Chinese, Korean, and Arabic.